 Here you can access all the tools PCSX2 has to offer to improve resolutions as well as other visual enhancing tools such as texture filtering and anisotropic filtering.

-The quickest way to improve visuals is to select the appropriate resolution for the screen you are using by updating the ‘Internal Resolution’ option as required.
+- The quickest way to improve visuals is to select the appropriate resolution for your screen by updating the ‘Internal Resolution’.
 For example, if you are using a 4K screen, then update the internal resolution to ‘6x Native (2160p 4K).

-Be warned though, the higher you increase these settings, the more demanding they are on your PC hardware, so you may have to experiment to find optimal settings for your PC.
+Be warned though, the higher you increase these settings, the more demanding they are on your PC hardware.

 A lifelong avid gamer and computing enthusiast, Matt has decades of Retro Gaming experience.
 Now over 40 years old, Matt now even considers himself retro, but fortunately, nobody has developed a Matt emulator (not yet at least!).